ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/framework/deep-dive/clipboard.md

 You can use the knowledge from the previous sections to create a complete plugin that will allow users to paste the content as plain text while the feature is toggled on.

-If you are not familiar with creating plugins in CKEditor 5, it is recommended to start from reading the {@link framework/creating-simple-plugin-timestamp Creating a simple plugin} guide to get a better understanding of what happens in the code below.
+If you are not familiar with creating plugins in CKEditor&nbsp;5, it is recommended to start from reading the {@link tutorials/crash-course/editor Creating a simple plugin} guide to get a better understanding of what happens in the code below.

 ```js
 import { ClassicEditor } from '@ckeditor/ckeditor5-editor-classic';